unicode-org/cldr/docs/ldml/tr35-keyboards.md

 **Note**: Behavior past the end of the multiTap list is implementation specific.

+_Attribute:_ `stretch="true"` (optional)

+> The `stretch` attribute indicates that a touch layout may stretch this key to fill available horizontal space on the row.
+> This is used, for example, on the spacebar.
+Note that `stretch=` is ignored for hardware layouts.

 _Attribute:_ `switch="shift"` (optional)

 > The `switch` attribute indicates that this key switches to another `layer` with the specified id (such as `<layer id="shift"/>` in this example).